ticotaco72/opentk/src/Generator.Converter/README.md

 ```
 ### Support

-If you encounter a bug, please file an issue report at the OpenTK [issue tracker](http://github.com/opentk/opentk/issues).
+If you encounter a bug, please file an issue report at the osuTK [issue tracker](http://github.com/osuTK/osuTK/issues).